code4me-me/code4me/code4me-server/README.md

 #### Response body
 ```
 {
-  "completion": string,
+  "predictions": string[],
-  "completionToken": string
+  "verifyToken": string
 }
 ```
-- `completion`: the suggestion made by the server
+- `predictions`: the suggestion(s) made by the server
-- `completionToken`: a token to be used for the `/api/v1/completion` endpoint.
+- `verifyToken`: a token to be used for the `/api/v1/prediction/verify` endpoint.

-### `POST` /api/v1/completion
+### `POST` /api/v1/prediction/verify
-The statistics endpoint.
+The verification endpoint.
-Called after 30 seconds from the client, such that the server can create metrics.
+Called after 30 seconds from the client, such that the server knows the ground truth of the prediction.

 #### Request headers
 ```